 Getting there and away

-Kuala Lumpur is served by three airports: KLIA (Kuala Lumpur International Airport), the main hub for international and domestic flights on full-service airlines; LCCT (Low Cost Carrier Terminal), the main hub for international and domestic flights on budget airlines, principally Air Asia; and Sultan Abdul Aziz Shah Airport, most commonly known as Subang, which handles a small number of domestic and short haul international flights.
+Kuala Lumpur is served by three airports: KLIA (Kuala Lumpur International Airport), the main hub for international and domestic flights on full-service airlines; KLIA2 (which replaces the loathed LCCT) the main hub for international and domestic flights on budget airlines, principally Air Asia; and Sultan Abdul Aziz Shah Airport, most commonly known as Subang, which handles a small number of domestic and short haul international flights.

 KLIA is one of the busiest airports in the world, handling more than 34 million domestic and international passengers in 2010.
 More than 50 airlines use the facility, the main ones being: